-If a student takes a 6-credit student teaching course that requires 30-clock hour's attendance a week, certify the course in clock hours.
+If a student takes a 6-credit student teaching course that requires 30-clock hours attendance per week, certify the course in clock hours.
 The student is 1⁄2-time by credit, but full-time by clock hours.
 If you certify clock hours, in remarks enter: "Student teaching course measured in clock hours according to M22-4, Part IV, Paragraph 7.09".